qpython-android/qpython.org/qpython-docs/source/en/qpython_3x_featues.rst

 A: Why are there so many branches?

 Q: Because Google Play and some appstores have strict requirements for application permissions, they require different permissions, we use different branch codes, for example, 3 means it was QPython3, L means LIMITED, S means SENSITIVE permission is required.

+A: I know there was a QPython before, what is the difference between it and QPython 3x?

+Q: It is now called QPython Ox now, which is mainly aimed at programming learners, and it provides more friendly features for beginners.
+QPython 3x is mainly for experienced Python users, and it provides some advanced technical features.

 A: Where can I get old versions?